 A Title VI Notice to the Public must be displayed to inform a recipient's customers of their rights under Title VI.
 At a minimum, recipients must post the notice on the agency's website and in public areas of the agency's office(s), including the reception desk, meeting rooms, etc. Many agencies display their Title VI Notices in transit facilities (e.g., headquarters, transit shelters and stations, etc.), and on transit vehicles (e.g., buses, rail cars, etc.).
 The Title VI Notice is a vital document.
 If any of the Limited English Proficient (LEP) populations in your service area meet the Safe Harbor threshold (see Chapter III), then the Notice should be provided in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor Threshold.
-At a minimum, this statement in the Notice-"If information is needed in another language, then contact [phone number]"-should be stated in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor threshold.
+At a minimum, this statement in the Notice-"If information is needed in another language(s) spoken by LEP populations that meet the Safe Harbor threshold be stated in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor threshold.
+At a minimum, this statement in the Notice-"If information is needed in another language(s) spoken by LEP populations that meet the Safe Harbor threshold.
+At a minimum, the Safe Harbor threshold be stated in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor threshold.